UK may use taxes to get tech giants to do more to fight extremism, minister says

 “We should stop pretending that because they sit on beanbags in T-shirts they are not ruthless profiteers,” he said.
 “They will ruthlessly sell our details to loans and soft-porn companies but not give it to our democratically elected government.”

-YouTube, which is owned by Google, said it was doing more every day to tackle violent extremism.

-“Over the course of 2017 we have made significant progress through investing in machine learning technology, recruiting more reviewers, building partnerships with experts and collaboration with other companies,” a YouTube spokeswoman said.

-Britain suffered a series of attacks by Islamic extremists between March and June this year that killed a total of 36 people, excluding the attackers.
+Britain suffered a series of attacks by Islamic extremists between March and June this year that killed a total of 36 people.

 Two involved vehicles ramming people on bridges in London, followed by attackers stabbing people.
 The deadliest, a bombing at a concert in the northern city of Manchester, killed 22 people.